-Screening Questions Score Remarks Location and Design of project Is siting and/or routing of the project (or its components) likely to be affected by climate conditions including extreme weather-related events such as floods, droughts, storms, landslides?
-1 The site is located on gentle slope of hill, imposing low or moderate exposure to landslide.
-The site is not vulnerable to flood.
-However, it is located on earthquake vulnerable area.
-Would the project design (e.g., the clearance for bridges) need to consider any hydro-meteorological parameters (e.g., sea-level, peak river flow, reliable water level, peak wind speed etc)?
+Screening Questions Score Remarks 60 Location and Design of project Is siting and/or routing of the project (or its components) likely to be affected by climate conditions including extreme weather-related events such as floods, droughts, storms, landslides? s) likely to be affected by onditions including extreme ated events such as floods, Would the project design (e.g., the clearance for bridges) need to consider any hydro-meteorological parameters (e.g., sea-level, peak river flow, reliable water level, peak wind speed etc)?
 1 Landslide protection measures should be in place.
-Materials and Maintenance Would weather, current and likely future climate conditions (e.g. prevailing humidity level, temperature contrast between hot summer days and cold winter days, exposure to wind and humidity hydro- meteorological parameters likely affect the selection of project inputs over the life of project outputs (e.g. construction material)?
+Materials and Maintenance Would weather, current and likely future climate conditions (e.g. prevailing humidity level, temperature contrast between hot summer days and cold winter days, exposure to wind and humidity hydrometeorological parameters likely affect the selection of project inputs over the life of project outputs (e.g. construction material)?
 0 No such effect envisaged.
 Would weather, current and likely future climate conditions, and related extreme events likely affect the maintenance (scheduling and cost) of project output(s)?
 0 No such effect envisaged.
-Performance of project outputs Would weather/climate conditions, and related extreme events likely affect the performance (e.g., annual power production) of project output(s) (e.g. hydro- power generation facilities) throughout their design life time?
+Performance of project outputs Would weather/climate conditions, and related extreme events likely affect the performance (e.g., annual power production) of project output(s) (e.g. hydropower generation facilities) throughout their design life time?
 0 No such effect envisaged.
 Cumulative score 2